Keith Moon: Music

 While Moon generally said he was only interested in working with the Who, he participated in outside musical projects.
-In 1966 he worked with Yardbirds guitarist Jeff Beck, pianist Nicky Hopkins and future Led Zeppelin members Jimmy Page and John Paul Jones on the instrumental "Beck's Bolero", which was the B-side to "Hi Ho Silver Lining" and appeared on the album Truth.
+In 1966, he worked with Yardbirds guitarist Jeff Beck, pianist Nicky Hopkins and future Led Zeppelin members Jimmy Page and John Paul Jones on the instrumental "Beck's Bolero", which was the B-side to "Hi Ho Silver Lining" and appeared on the album Truth.
 Moon also played timpani on another track, a cover of Jerome Kern's "Ol' Man River".
 He was credited on the album as "You Know Who".

-Moon may have inspired the name for Led Zeppelin.
-When he briefly considered leaving the Who in 1966, he spoke with Entwistle and Page about forming a supergroup.
-Moon (or Entwistle) remarked that a particular suggestion had gone down like a "lead zeppelin" (a play on "lead balloon").
-Although that supergroup was never formed, Page remembered the phrase and later adapted it as the name of his new band.
+Moon may have inspired the name for Led Zeppelin when he supposedly briefly considered leaving the Who in 1966 and spoke with Entwistle and Page about forming a supergroup; Moon (or Entwistle) remarked that a particular suggestion had gone down like a "lead zeppelin" (a play on "lead balloon").
+Although this supergroup was never formed, Page remembered the phrase and later adapted it as the name of his new band.

 The Beatles became friends with Moon, and this led to occasional collaborations.
 In 1967, he contributed backing vocals to "All You Need Is Love".
 On 15 December 1969, Moon joined John Lennon's Plastic Ono Band for a live performance at the Lyceum Theatre in London for a UNICEF charity concert.
-In 1972 the performance was released as a companion disc to Lennon and Ono's album Some Time in New York City.
+In 1972, the performance was released as a companion disc to Lennon and Ono's album Some Time in New York City.